4 "Unisex" Reproductive Health Tips in the Kitchen

 Omega-3 fatty acids are a type of fatty acids found in plant and fish oils.
 The three types are ALA (found in oils from nuts and seeds), EPA and DHA (both found in fatty ocean fish like sardines and mackerels).
 While Omega-3’s most studied benefit is in heart health, studies have also suggested a possible role of Omega-3 in reproductive health, as well as the cognitive and neurological health of the baby.

-Several studies have found a correlation between low Omega-3 fatty acid intake and lower fertility rates among women, with one study showing an 8% increase in pregnancy and live birth rates for each percentage point increase in serum Omega-3 concentration.
+Several studies have found a possible correlation between low Omega-3 fatty acid intake and lower fertility rates among women.
 While the mechanism of action hasn’t been well understood, one study that found a reduction in FSH levels (the reproductive hormone that rises as women edge closer to menopause) after Omega-3 supplementation may provide a clue.
-An animal study has also shown that Omega-3 may prolong female reproductive lifespans.
+An animal study has also led some scientists to hypothesize that Omega-3 may prolong female reproductive lifespans.

-On the male side, a healthy intake of Omega-3s has been associated with better sperm quality, including count, motility and morphology.
+On the male side, a healthy intake of Omega-3s has been associated with better sperm quality, including count, motility and morphology in some studies.

 Scientists think that the association between the Mediterranean diet and better pregnancy outcomes may in part be due to the higher presence of Omega-3 in the Mediterranean diet, in the form of fatty fish like sardines.
 Aside from sardines, other foods with high amount of Omega-3 fatty acids include: